 Use Master Pages for recurring elements.

 If you want a piece of dynamic text or imagery to appear on more than one page of the template design -- a company logo, for example, or a rep’s contact information -- place it on a Master Page, and apply that Master to the desired pages of the site within Brandcast.
 This avoids the need to create the same mappings over and over again in the Salesforce app; instead, you’ll only need to map once to the Master.

 Provide descriptive names for the dynamic elements of your design.

-Use Content Mode to lock items you don’t want changed.
+Use the Page Structure panel to lock items you don’t want changed.

 Be careful with absolute positioning.

 Changing positioning from “normal” to “fixed” in Brandcast is often necessary for certain kinds of layouts, but one consequence is that content can sometimes be cropped if it overflows the element.
 If you’re mapping to a text element, and you expect a lot of variation in the content that’s going to populate it, make sure the text element is normally positioned to its parent, so that longer pieces of text don’t accidentally get cut off.